Blogpost updated on April 9th 2025. Trying to get some confusion out of the way for those administrators coming from VMware š

 Remove-AppxPackage -package <packagefullname>

 Now try to run sysprep again.
 If the “Sysprep is working” pops-up then you are good to go.
-If you virtual machine is a domain joined machine the machine will leave the domain and is back in workgroup mode.
+If your virtual machine is a domain joined machine the machine will leave the domain and is back in workgroup mode.

 In Prism Central select the template virtual machine and select: Create VM Template